 Ohio City Singers

-, an ensemble featuring some of Cleveland’s best musicians, have just released two new tunes.
-The zydeco-tinged “What’s the Name of Santa’s Sleigh?” and the rowdy guitar- and accordion-driven “Hey!
+The Ohio City Singers have released several albums and this year cranked out two new singles, the zydeco-tinged “What’s the Name of Santa’s Sleigh?” and the rowdy guitar- and accordion-driven “Hey!
 Hey!
 Hey!
-(It’s a Holiday)” are now available on CD Baby, iTunes and all digital outlets.
+(It’s a Holiday).”